 For these reasons, the term "needle insertion" should be removed from HB 3824.
 It is legally inconsistent with Oregon law, compromises patient safety, and bypasses established licensure and oversight standards put in place to protect the public.

-Thank you for your time and consideration.
+I sincerely thank you for your time and consideration.

 Citations: